liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

 You must also add your database's driver JAR file to your domain's `lib` folder.
-Note that although Hypersonic is fine for testing purposes, you **should not** use it for production @product@ instances.
+Note that although Hypersonic is fine for testing purposes, you **should not** use it for sharepointion @sharepoint@ instances.

 **Checkpoint**